rangle/ngCourse2/handout/pipes/using_pipes.md

 # Using Pipes #

 Like a filter, a pipe also takes data as input and transforms it to the desired output.
-A basic example of using pipes is shown below.
+A basic example of using pipes is shown below:

 ```javascript
 import {Component} from '@angular/core'